xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/examples/governator.md

 ```

-Guicey will find this managed bean, create governator injector (using a custom factory), create a managed bean instance and register it in dropwizard.
+Guicey will find this managed bean, create governator injector (using a custom factory), create a managed bean instance and register it in Dropwizard.
-This will "bind" the governator lifecycle to the dropwizard lifecycle.
+This will "bind" the governator lifecycle to the Dropwizard lifecycle.

 !!! note
-    If you need to control the order which the managed beans are started, use the [@Order annotation](../guide/ordering.md).
+    If you need to control the order in which the managed beans are started, use the [@Order annotation](../guide/ordering.md).